StackExchange/dnscontrol/docs/providers/namecheap.md

 This is the provider for [Namecheap](https://www.namecheap.com/).

+{% hint style="info" %}
+**NOTE**: This provider is currently has no maintainer.
+We are looking for a volunteer.
+If this provider breaks it may be disabled or removed if it can not be easily fixed.
+{% endhint %}

 ## Configuration

 To use this provider, add an entry to `creds.json` with `TYPE` set to `NAMECHEAP`